-Rochester Dram Shop and Social Host Liability Laws
+Rochester, New York, Dram Shop And Social Host Liability Laws

-The Dietrich Law Firm, P.C., Is Recognized as a Best Law Firm of America.
 Our Experienced Attorneys Know How to Ascertain Justice.
-Founded by Recognized Super Lawyer Jed Dietrich, Esq., The Dietrich Law Firm P.C. is Committed to Providing Unparalleled Personal Injury Service to Anyone Who Was Injured in a Rochester, New York, Drunk Driving Accident.
+Founded by Recognized New York Super Lawyer Jed Dietrich, Esq., The Dietrich Law Firm P.C. is Committed to Providing Unparalleled Personal Injury Service to Anyone Who Was Injured in a Rochester, New York, Drunk Driving Accident.

 Drunk driving has been termed an epidemic.
 Each year, millions of Americans drive under the influence of drugs or alcohol.
 According to the National Center for DWI Courts, alcohol-related automobile accidents not only cost the economy an estimated $44 billion in damages annually—they also cost countless lives.
 In one recent year, nearly 11,000 people were killed by drunk drivers, constituting one-quarter of all traffic fatalities.